zachmueller/spaced-everything/README.md

 - **Dashboard Integration**: Embed review queues in daily notes and dashboards
 - **Troubleshooting**: Solutions to common query and integration issues

-The Advanced Guide includes community-contributed patterns and examples, with special thanks to [@menkaru](https://github.com/menkaru) for the initial Dataview query contribution.
+The Advanced Guide includes patterns and examples, with thanks to [@menkaru](https://github.com/menkaru) for the initial Dataview query contribution.

 ## Future Development